Color: natural, it does not undergo any colouring process

 It depends a lot on the season when they have more work.
 Probably it is the heat in summer when they have to check each sheep individually, as they can run around freely in the fields and catch ticks.
 This is one of the main reasons why they are shorn so that they are not attacked by insects and are freed from wool fur in the hottest months.
 In winter and autumn, apart from looking after the sheep, they combine their work with forest care, as the trees require some care and maintenance.
 In addition to the daily work in the fields, there are always new things to do and improvements to be made.

-* Sheep shearing: Once a year we shear the wool off of our sheep.
+* Respectful sheep shearing: Once a year we shear the wool off of our sheep.
 Professional local sheep shearers come to our farm just before the summer months to do this work.
 It takes a lot of skill to make sure not to fluster or disturb the sheep or damage the wool during this process.

 * Sorting and washing: During the shearing we will separate the wool according to its fineness, length and resistance.
 We also sort its depending on the part of the sheep’s body it was sheared off.
 We send the wool to wash to remove the fat or dirt from the fields.
 Location: Béjar, a province of Salamanca.